Altinity/clickhouse-backup/Manual.md

    --configs, --restore-configs, --do-restore-configs  Download and Restore 'clickhouse-server' CONFIG related files --rbac-only                                         Restore RBAC related objects only, will skip backup data, will backup schema only if --schema added
    --configs-only                                      Restore 'clickhouse-server' configuration files only, will skip backup data, will backup schema only if --schema added
-   --resume, --resumable                               Save intermediate upload state and resume upload if backup exists on remote storage, ignored with 'remote_storage: custom' or 'use_embedded_backup_restore: true'
+   --resume, --resumable                               Save intermediate download state and resume download if backup exists on remote storage, ignored with 'remote_storage: custom' or 'use_embedded_backup_restore: true'

 ```
 ### CLI command - delete